 - The set text that you will study for section C is "Hedda Gabler", by Henrik Ibsen. - Henrik Ibsen is a very important playwright.
-Many of his plays were very controversial at the time that they were written because he wrote strong female characters that were considered scandalous because they didn't conform to social constraints. - Hedda is about a newly married woman who is bored with her life and appears to manipulate the people around her in order to make her life more interesting. - This play is definitely in Mr Partridge's top ten! - You will have to write about how would direct this play using the ideas of another practitioner, Stanislavski.
+Many of his plays were very controversial at the time that they were written because he wrote strong female characters that were considered scandalous because they didn't conform to social constraints. - Hedda is about a newly married woman who is bored with her life and appears to manipulate the people around her in order to make her life more interesting. - You will have to write about how would direct this play using the ideas of another practitioner, Stanislavski.